BrianPugh/cyclopts/docs/source/parameters.rst

        pass

 :class:`.Parameter` gives complete control on how Cyclopts processes the annotated parameter.
-See the API page for all configurable options.
+See the :ref:`API` page for all configurable options.

 ------
 Naming
 ------
-Like :ref:`command names <Command Changing Name>`, commandline parameters are derived from their python function argument counterparts.
+Like :ref:`command names <Command Changing Name>`, command-line parameter names are derived from their python counterparts.
 This automatic command name transform can be configured by :attr:`Parameter.name_transform <cyclopts.Parameter.name_transform>`.
 Note that the resulting string is **before** the standard ``--`` is prepended.

 To change the :attr:`~cyclopts.Parameter.name_transform` across your entire app, add the following to your :class:`~cyclopts.App` configuration: